Military AI is Changing Defense Strategy

 In fact, applications for simulation and training are receiving more funding now than ever before, with the United States Army conducting warfare analysis and starting sensor simulation programs.
 Meanwhile, the United States Navy is tapping a few organizations to support their initiatives, including companies like Leidos, SAIC, and Orbital ATK.

-Moving forward, military defenses will look toward artificial intelligence to continually improve and innovate military applications.
-This will all lead to an improvement in production, a decrease in workload, and an increase in the speed of operation.
+Moving forward, military defenses will look toward artificial intelligence to continually improve and innovate military AI applications.
+This will improve production, decrease workload, and increase the speed of operation.

 Want to get involved?
 Learn more about the NSTXL Network and join below!